 What time do Greeks eat dinner?#

 9-10 PM is normal.
-Restaurants are quieter before 8 PM (mostly tourists) and lively after 9 PM.
+Restaurants are tourist-quiet before 8 PM and Greek-lively after 9 PM.
+If you want the atmosphere, eat late.

 Is Athens expensive for food?#